 Important resources for new students

-University of Guelph Undergraduate Calendar: The Undergraduate Calendar contains important information for U of G students, including regulations and procedures, a schedule of dates, course descriptions and details about fees.
+The Undergraduate Calendar contains important information for U of G students, including regulations and procedures, a schedule of dates and course descriptions.

-Please complete this form if you require confirmation that you are enrolled as a student for the release of educational funds (e.g. RESPs), a student line of credit, a parent’s/spouse’s health insurance plan or a parent’s/spouse’s workplace scholarship.
+Please complete this form if you require confirmation that you are enrolled as a student for the release of educational funds (e.g., RESPs), a student line of credit, a parent’s/spouse’s health insurance plan or a parent’s/spouse’s workplace scholarship.

-International Student Support: Take a look at Student Life's extensive resources for international students.
+Take a look at Student Life's extensive resources for international students.